paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 1956—Subsec. (a).
 Act Aug.
 1, 1956, § 412(a), inserted provisions prescribing contents of statement in the case of compensation paid for service as a member of the uniformed services.

 Subsec. (b).
 Act Aug.
 1, 1956, § 412(b), required the furnishing of a statement if during the calendar year any amount was required to be withheld as tax under [section 3101 of this title](./chapter-021-federal-insurance-contributions-act.md#section-3101).

+#### Effective Date of 2025 Amendment
+Amendment by section 70201(f)(4) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70201(j) of Pub.
+L. 119–21, set out as a note under [section 45B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45b).

+Amendment by section 70202(c)(1) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70202(g) of Pub.
+L. 119–21, set out as a note under [section 63 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-63).

 #### Effective Date of 2019 Amendment
 Pub.
 L. 116–94, div.
 N, title I, § 503(c), Dec.
 20, 2019, 133 Stat.
 3120, provided that: “The amendments made by this section [amending this section and [section 9831 of this title](./chapter-100-group-health-plan-requirements.md#section-9831) and repealing [section 4980I of this title](./chapter-043-qualified-pension-etc-plans.md#section-4980i)] shall apply to taxable years beginning after December 31, 2019.”